Total Pageviews

 Étude 15

 This is an odd piece.
 In the opening Sor simply announces the I, IV, V7, I progression, and then repeats it with arpeggiation.
-Although the B section is a tad more elaborate, Sor then returns to the opening declaration.
-Perhaps this is an inside joke, alluding to an improvised prelude in which players would play a simple chord progression to check their tuning.
+Although the B section is a tad more elaborate, it then returns to the opening declaration.
+Of course, it’s not so odd when we remind ourselves that Sor regards Op.
+60 as a primer in composition.
+So highlighting the primary chords in each key alerts our ear to their characteristic sound.
+Then again, perhaps this is merely an inside joke, alluding to an improvised prelude in which players would play a simple chord progression to check their tuning.

 Étude 16

 This is a personal favorite of mine, which I played for decades as part of my gig repertoire.
 So I indulged myself by repeating the B section with ornamentation.
 At 52 measures, this is the longest piece in Op.
 60. (Though some pieces exceed it if you count their repeats.)
-Again, we encounter an extended passage with a bass ostinato.
+The melodic motif is infectiously syncopated against its accompaniment.
+Once again we encounter an extended passage with a bass ostinato.
 This piece is also notorious for the gnarly ornament in m.
 46. Why Sor put this challenging ornament into an otherwise easy piece is a mystery.
 Then again, he never seemed interested in making his music easy for dilettantes.
 If you want to know how I counted this ornament, click here:

 https://www.classicalguitardelcamp.com/viewtopic.php?p=1681428#p1681428